-Add 2 1/2 liters (about 2 1/2 quarts) of water, the parsley/cilantro bouquet, and the chickpeas.
+Add the water, the parsley/cilantro bouquet, and the chickpeas, if using.
 Cover, and bring to a boil over high heat.
 Reduce the heat to medium, and simmer rapidly for 25 to 30 minutes.
-(Note: If omitting both meat and chickpeas, there's no need to simmer for awhile before proceeding to the next step.)
+(If omitting both meat and chickpeas, simmer for just a few minutes.)

-Add the cabbage to the broth, and place the steamer basket on top.
+Add the cabbage to the meat mixture, and place the steamer basket on top (seal the joint if necessary).
 Once you see steam rising from the couscous, steam the couscous for 15 minutes.

-Once the couscous has steamed for 15 minutes, empty it back into your large bowl and break it apart.
+Pour the couscous back into the large bowl and break it apart.

 When the couscous has cooled enough to handle, gradually work in 2 cups of water and 1 tablespoon of salt with your hands.
 Again, toss the couscous and rub it between your palms to break up any balls or clumps.
 Transfer the couscous back into the steamer, taking care not to pack or compress the couscous.

-Add the turnips, tomatoes, onions, carrots and fava beans (if using) to the pot.
-Place the steamer basket on top of the couscoussier, and steam the couscous a second time for 15 minutes, timing from when you see the steam rising from the couscous.
-(Again, seal the joint if you see steam escaping.)
+Add the turnips, carrots, tomatoes, onions, and fava beans (if using) to the pot.
+Place the steamer basket on top of the couscoussier (seal the joint if necessary), and steam the couscous a second time for 15 minutes, timing from when you see the steam rising from the couscous.

-When the couscous has steamed for 15 to 20 minutes, turn it out into the large bowl again.
-Break it apart, and leave to cool a few minutes.
+Once the couscous has steamed for 15 to 20 minutes, turn it out into the large bowl again.
+Break it apart, and let cool a few minutes.